needle-mirror/com.unity.entities/Documentation~/components-enableable-use.md

 However, to prevent race conditions, jobs with write access to enableable components might cause main-thread operations to block until the job completes, even if the job doesn't enable or disable the component on any entities.

 All enableable components are enabled by default on new entities created with `CreateEntity()`.
-Entities which are instantiated from Prefabs inherit the enabled or disabled state of the Prefab.
+Entities which are instantiated from prefabs inherit the enabled or disabled state of the prefab.

 ## Enableable component methods